jfpereira-uminho/P4-Simple-L3Switch/README.md

-# GVR: Task 2 - Extending the Topology
+# Task - Extending the Topology

 ## Task Overview
 In this task, you will extend the existing Mininet topology from a single-router setup (`h1-r1-h2`) to a two-router topology (`h1-r1-r2-h2`).
 Your objective is to adapt the flow rules for the two routers, ensuring correct packet forwarding between the hosts.